yzabeliesa/clique/readme.md

 Follow these steps to get a working local copy of Clique on your local (Windows with XAMPP) machine, along with some GitHub basics:

 - Install [GitHub] (https://github-windows.s3.amazonaws.com/GitHubSetup.exe)
-  - afterwards please give me your GitHub usernames so I can set you as collaborators
+  - afterwards please give me your GitHub usernames so I can set you as collaborators (highly recommended, since we are planning to develop concurrently in branch v1.0).
 - Install [Composer] (https://getcomposer.org/Composer-Setup.exe)
   - during installation, point the PHP executable to `C:\xampp\php` (or wherever it is)
   - while you're at it, make sure to set PHP in your PATH environment variable too
 - Open GitHub in your machine, then clone this repo into your `C:\xampp\htdocs` folder (or whatever web root you have set)
   - if I am still not available by this time, then fork (make your own branch) this repo instead and clone your fork into your machine.
-During collaboration, you'll have to send a pull request for every commit that you would like to make (if the terms are still vague, you can read this [guide](https://help.github.com/categories/collaborating/) for an overview).
+Then to collaborate, you'll have to send a pull request for every commit that you would like to make (if the terms are still vague, you can read this [guide](https://help.github.com/categories/collaborating/) for an overview).
 - Set Up Clique
   - set up a proxy url
     - open `C:\Windows\System32\drivers\etc\hosts`, then add this line: